"Mykonos attractions - on this island, no culture-loving cruise guest will stay disappointed."

 But the most noted treasure is definitely a clay vase dating to the 7th Ct.
 BC.
 The reason why it’s so special is that it shows the oldest graphic record of the Trojan horse!

 Open: 8:30 am to 3:00 pm, every day except Monday and major public holidays.

-This museum is also known as the museum of Popular art and is located in the 18th Century mansion in the Kastro (castle) area of the Mykonos village.
+Folklore museum is also known as the museum of Popular art and is located in the 18th Century mansion in the Kastro (castle) area of the Hora village.
 It will be easier to locate if we tell you you’ll pass it by on the way from the waterfront to the Paraportiani church.

 In this, one of the Mykonos attractions, you will see a collection of ancient and modern furniture, post-Byzantine sculptures, photographs, tools, ceramics and musical instruments.

 Open: from April to October 4:30 to 8:30 p.m. daily except Sundays.

 Lena's house is a branch of the Folklore museum situated next to the Maritime museum.

 Lena’s house is a completely restored traditional 19th Century Mykonian middle-class home open to the public.
 Here you can see furniture, artefacts and every day use items.

 Open: in the evenings, except Sundays, from April to October, 6:30 pm to 9:30 pm.

 Agricultural Museum is also a branch of the Folklore museum but located in one of the famous windmills, the 16th Century Bonis windmill, which still maintains its original interior.
 It is situated on the upper eastern section of the town, by the Upper windmills.